Operator moment dilations as block operators: Unitary and isometric dilations

 Keeping Szeg\H{o} and Poisson kernels in mind, we define an operator valued kernel function for a sequence of operators.
 Let ${\bf A}= \{A_{n}\}_{n\geq 0}$ be a sequence of contractions in $\mathcal{B(H)}$.
 The associated Szeg\H{o} kernel function $S_{\bf A}: \mathbb{D}\to \mathcal{B(H)}$ is defined as

 We define the associated Poisson kernel function by

-F. H. Vasilescu introduced operator valued Poisson kernel functions \cite{Vasilescu 1992} for a $d$-tuples of operators using defect operators to study Holomorphic functional calculus.
-Such Poisson kernel functions can not be extended to operator valued sequences as we do not have semigroup property (i.e. $A_{n}A_{m}=A_{n+m}$ may not hold).
-In the next result, we discuss necessary and sufficient criteria for isometric and unitary dilations in terms of the Poisson kernel.
+F. H. Vasilescu introduced operator-valued Poisson kernel functions \cite{Vasilescu 1992} for $d$-tuples of operators using defect operators to study Holomorphic functional calculus.
+Such Poisson kernel functions cannot be extended to operator-valued sequences as we do not have the semigroup property (i.e. $A_{n}A_{m}=A_{n+m}$ may not hold).
+Next, we prove the necessary and sufficient criteria for isometric and unitary dilations in terms of the Poisson kernel.

 \begin{thm} Let $\{A_{n}\}_{n \geq 0}$ be a sequence in $\mathcal{B}(\mathcal{H})$ with $A_{0}=I$.
 Then the following are equivalent:

 (i) $\{A_{n}\}_{n\geq 0}$ admits a unitary/isometric dilation.